Scottish Airlines: The 1940s

-Scottish Airlines (Prestwick) Ltd was an early post-World War II private, independent British airline.
+Scottish Airlines was an early post-World War II private, independent British airline, legally a division of Scottish Aviation Limited.
+It was founded in January 1946 and began flying at the end of the month.
+The first scheduled flights began in May.
 In 1947 Scottish Airlines operated a fleet of 20 aircraft, which flew 1,480,154 miles (mi) (2,382,077 kilometres (km)).
 This was more than twice the previous year's total of 632,957 mi.
 The airline carried 43,702 passengers during 1947 on a variety of scheduled and non-scheduled services, both under contract to other airlines as well as in its own right.
-Contract flights included charter flights between Prestwick and Iceland on behalf of Iceland Airways and scheduled services linking Prestwick with Belfast and London, Glasgow with Belfast and London, and Aberdeen with London under contract to BEA, as well as Prestwick with Paris under contract to Air France, Prestwick with Amsterdam under contract to KLM, and Prestwick and Manchester with Brussels under contract to Compagnie Belge des Transports Aériens.
+Contract flights included charter flights between Prestwick and Iceland on behalf of Iceland Airways and scheduled services linking Prestwick with Belfast and London, Glasgow with Belfast and London, and Aberdeen with London under contract to BEA, as well as Prestwick with Paris under contract to Air France, Prestwick with Amsterdam under contract to KLM, and Prestwick and Manchester with Brussels under contract to SABENA.
 Contract flights for BEA terminated in July 1947 and those for Air France and KLM a short while later.
 The Icelandic and Belgian services continued into 1948.
 Scottish Airlines operated worldwide charter flights in its own right, including to destinations all over Europe, Africa, the Middle East, India, Canada and the United States.

-Scottish Airlines operated B24 Liberators in 1947-8 to Athens from Northolt on a scheduled service on behalf of Hellenic Airlines.
 A scheduled service from Prestwick to Reyjavik (not Keflavik) and on to Copenhagen (Kastrup) then back to Prestwick was also flown.
+Scottish Airlines operated B24 Liberators from Northolt to Athens on a scheduled service on behalf of Hellenic Airlines in 1947-8.

 On 7 May 1948 a Scottish airlines Liberator departed Prestwick on a cargo charter flight to Calcutta via Rome, Cyprus, Basra and Karachi.
 On board was a ship's propeller shaft weighing 6 tons 7 cwt (6.5 tonnes) and measuring 19 feet (ft) 6 inches (5.9 m), which was urgently required for SS Clan Angus.
 At the time, this was believed to be one of the heaviest single pieces of machinery carried by a British commercial aircraft.

-−One of Scottish Airlines' first overseas engagements was its participation in the 1948-49 Berlin Airlift.
+One of Scottish Airlines' first overseas engagements was its participation in the 1948-49 Berlin Airlift.
 One Liberator was used from 4 August 1948 until 14 August 1948, operating between Wunstorf and RAF Gatow.
 And two Liberators from 19 February 1949 until 12 July 1949 between RAF Schleswigland and RAF Gatow in Berlin.
 Flights with the Dakota have also been recorded.
 A total of 497 flights, carrying 458.2 tonnes of freight and 2716.5 tonnes of fuel have been carried in the Berlin Airlift by Scottish Airlines.